up210439/up210439_CPP/U3/Redme.md

  ## __Tests__
 <h4>
 Game explanation

 ✅ This game will be human against human

 ✅ When starting the game

-    -will ask for the name of each one, putting the number of each player and the color
+    🔸 will ask for the name of each one, putting the number of each player and the color

 ✅ Each player must give his best play